RealMrCactus/valvefetch/README.md

 ## Requirements

 - Rust 1.70+
-- SteamCMD
+- SteamCMD in your path
-- Active Steam account

 ## Contributing